pytest-dev/pytest/doc/en/writing_plugins.rst

 (which itself is a hook exposed by pytest).

 .. code-block:: python
+    @hookimpl
     def pytest_addhooks(pluginmanager):
-        """ This example assumes the hooks are grouped in the 'hooks' module. """ from my_app.tests import hooks
+        """ This example assumes the hooks are grouped in the 'sample_hook' module. """ from my_app.tests import sample_hook

         pluginmanager.add_hookspecs(hooks)